enzymejs/enzyme/CONTRIBUTING.md

 node_modules/.bin/mocha packages/enzyme-test-suite/build/ReactWrapper-spec.js
 ```

+NOTE that this alternate strategy may fail to rebuild some code and will bypass lint, so `npm test` will still be necessary periodically.

 ### Tests for functionality shared between `shallow` and `mount`

 Tests for a method "foo" are stored in `packages/enzyme-test-suite/test/shared/methods/foo`.
 The file default exports a function that receives an injected object argument, containing the following properties: